hemantksingh/messup-learn/fundamentals/platform/DevOps and Delivery.md

 * <https://aws.amazon.com/blogs/mt/automate-capture-analysis-ci-cd-metrics-using-aws-devops-monitoring-dashboard-solution/>

-DevOps metrics using Graphana
+DevOps metrics using Grafana

 * <https://www.tutorialworks.com/devops-metrics/>
 * <https://github.com/Justus-e/DevOpsMetrics>
-* Apache dev lake (uses graphana dashboards) <https://www.darraghoriordan.com/2022/10/16/report-on-dora-metrics-apache-dev-lake/>
+* Apache dev lake (uses Grafana dashboards) <https://www.darraghoriordan.com/2022/10/16/report-on-dora-metrics-apache-dev-lake/>

 ## DevOps tooling

+The [SRE Workbook](https://sre.google/workbook/how-sre-relates/) puts it this way:

-There is no good way to manage a service that has one tool for SREs and another for the product developers, behaving differently (and potentially catastrophically so) in different situations.
+> There is no good way to manage a service that has one tool for the SREs and another for the product developers, behaving differently (and potentially catastrophically so) in different situations.
 The more divergence you have, the less your company benefits from each effort to improve each individual tool.

 Picking a similar tool set for Application developers, Operations, Network and Security teams is crucial to be successful at DevOps.

 ### CI/CD best practices and principles